Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 Pandemic-era Democratic Backsliding and Treaty Behavior

 Combating a deadly virus like COVID-19 required extraordinary public health measures that often conflicted with personal rights and freedoms.
-Globally, IOs were confronted with how to situate the crises within global governance and human rights frameworks (Comstock, 2024), as were national level governments (Chaudhry et al., 2024).
+Globally, IOs were confronted with how to situate the crises within global governance and human rights frameworks (Comstock, 2024), as were national-level governments (Chaudhry et al., 2024).
 One way that states navigated the pandemic was to enact emergency measures.
 Internationally, states could commit to these emergency provisions via treaty derogations.
 Treaty derogations, or temporary suspensions of states’ international treaty commitments, are intended to allow flexibility to states while they are experiencing a crisis—which could be civil conflict, natural disaster, or a public health crisis.
 Derogations provide vital information to international and domestic monitoring bodies, interest groups, and advocates about which rights are suspended, for how long, and the reasoning behind these suspensions.
-This information allows actors—at least in principle—to challenge measures that are excessive, vague, or outlast the in- tended time frame of their implementation (Helfer, 2021).
+This information allows actors—at least in principle—to challenge measures that are excessive, vague, or outlast the intended time frame of their implementation (Helfer, 2021).
 The International Covenant on Civil and Political Rights (ICCPR) is the only treaty with universal UN membership that requires states to issue derogations when human rights are suspended during times of crises, making it the main focus of our empirical analysis.
 The ICCPR places clear limitations on state actions when derogating, including that they must be proportionate, non-discriminatory, and temporary.
-It also specifies certain rights as non-derogable and outlines a formal procedure for derogation: the emergency must be formally declared and the UN Secretary General must be notified.
+It also specifies certain rights as non-derogable and outlines a formal procedure for derogation: the emergency must be formally declared, and the UN Secretary-General must be notified.

 Extant research on derogations has examined the kinds of states that are more likely to utilize them and the conditions under which they do so (Burchill, 2005; Hafner-Burton et al., 2011).
 This research finds that democracies are more likely to issue derogations and other post-commitment actions related to human rights treaties (Comstock, 2019; Simmons, 2009).
-Though the most frequent derogators are stable democracies and countries where domestic courts can exercise strong oversight of the executive and hold them responsible for breaches of human rights agreements, derogations—especially in the context of a long-lasting event such like a pandemic (Helfer, 2021; Lebret, 2020)—are more concerning because of the tendency of some countries to turn into “serial derogators.”
+Though the most frequent derogators are stable democracies and countries where domestic courts can exercise strong oversight of the executive and hold them responsible for breaches of human rights agreements, derogations—especially in the context of a long-lasting event like a pandemic (Helfer, 2021; Lebret, 2020)—are more concerning because of the tendency of some countries to turn into “serial derogators.”
 These countries generally derogate “without providing information about rights restrictions and in multiple consecutive years” (Hafner-Burton et al., 2011, p.
 675).
 Other research has also found that governments frequently violate both derogable and non-derogable rights (Richards & Clay, 2012).
 This paper builds on research by examining the dynamics between democratic backsliding and state behavior as it relates to international human rights law derogations.
 Extending analysis to democratic backsliders allows us to understand how regimes experiencing democratic erosion or authoritarian resurgence might engage with these international legal actions.

 Global democratic backsliding was already in motion when the pandemic spread in March 2020 (Lührmann & Lindberg, 2020; Maerz et al., 2020).
 As of 2019, the share of countries experiencing democratic erosion more than doubled in the past decade compared to the decade before (IDEA, 2019), with only 8% of the world’s population living in countries becoming more democratic (Lührmann & Lindberg, 2020).
-Democratic backsliding is a particular subset of such erosion involving the intentional weakening of checks and balances, and the curtailment and rollbacks of civil liberties, political rights, personal freedoms, and a broad swath of human rights.
-Figure 1 demonstrates that North America and Western Europe generally had low risk of democratic backsliding during the pandemic.
+Democratic backsliding is a particular subset of such erosion involving the intentional weakening of checks and balances, and the curtailment and rollbacks of civil liberties, political rights, personal freedoms, and a broad swath of human rights, in any state, regardless of regime type.1 Figure 1 demonstrates that North America and Western Europe generally had low risk of democratic backsliding during the pandemic.
 However, this does not indicate that there was no backsliding occurring.
 Researchers point to election manipulation and executive overreach in the United States as examples of democratic erosion (Williamson, 2023) and the European Union has responded via sanctions to curb democratic backsliding of member states (Blauberger & Sedelmeier, 2024).
 The higher risk areas included parts of South America, across Africa, India, and some parts of Eastern Europe and Southeast Asia.
 Overall, pandemic-era democratic backsliding was a global phenomenon.
 Figure 2 depicts states that issued pandemic-related derogations to the ICCPR.
-Most states do not issue derogations even during times of emergency, so the determinants of when they are issued is important to understand.
+Most states do not issue derogations even during times of emergency, so the determinants of when they are issued are important to understand.
 Geographically, derogations were issued across different regions including South America, Africa, Eastern Europe, and some parts of Asia.
 They were not generally issued across North America or Western Europe.

 Figure 1: Average Pandemic Backsliding Index from V-Dem from March 2020–June 2021